 C.6.5.1.12.
 The MAP procedure generally commences with a request by a taxpayer addressed to the designated competent authority of a country for consideration of an issue for dispute resolution and/or relief of double taxation, because the taxpayer believes his tax treatment is not, or will not be, in accordance with the treaty.
 Alternatively, the process can be initiated because there are questions of interpretation or application of the convention or to eliminate double taxation in cases not otherwise provided for in the convention.
 The MAP process is intended to be used also to resolve economic double taxation, such as in the case of transfer pricing disputes.
 The case has to be presented to the competent authority of the country where the taxpayer is resident within three years from the (first) time the person is notified (for example by way of a notice of assessment) of the action that will result in taxation not in accordance with the convention.
 The three-year time limit is determined by the treaty article and may differ in certain cases.
-The definition of what constitutes (first) "notification" may be provided in domestic regulations.
-The form of the MAP request to be filed may be prescribed under domestic regulations as well.
+The definition of what constitutes (first) "notification" may be provided in domestic regulations as well.
 Alternatively, the commentary to the treaty or the model convention may be consulted in this regard or the OECD Manual on Effective Mutual Agreement Procedures (MEMAP)57 could also be consulted.